" What To Expect " Video

 We open every day at 9 AM and close the facility at sunset (exact closing times are posted near bottom of page).
 However - please note - given that it can take a minimum of four hours to see the Sanctuary - even if you go really fast through the facility - you need to plan wisely.
 We have no choice but to ask visitors to leave at closing time which greatly frustrates visitors who show up too late to access the entire facility.
 There are no refunds or rain checks for people who arrive late - or who choose to enter when bad weather is imminent .

-During July and August the temperatures can be hot, so we suggest you take advantage of our Wild Nights program.
+During July and August the temperatures can be hot, making the animals inactive, so we suggest you take advantage of our Wild Nights program.

 What Should I Bring?

 Get a detailed list here - or read the following:

 Hats, Sunglasses, Water and Umbrellas are helpful during summer months, and always dress for changing weather - as it can be very hot - very cold - and everything in-between - since there is almost always a breeze up on the walkway.

 Video and still cameras are always great, as they can help record your visit!